mathdio/museum-finder-api-project/README.md

 ```
 docker run -p 8080:8080 --name museum-finder-container museum-finder-image
 ```
+Once the container is created, it will start running automatically, unless the port 8080 is already in use.
+You can start the container with `docker start museum-finder-container` after stopping the process using the port 8080.

 ### 🏃‍♀ Running the application
 You must execute the `Principal.java` file in `src/main/java/com/trybe/sistemadevotacao/` folder by clicking the run button in your IDE or running the following commands in project's root terminal.